EvansWinner/mkwav.c/README.md

 # mkwav.c

 `mkwav.c` is a trivial c program which tacks a RIFF 16 bit .wav header to any arbitrary input file.
-In other words, it lets you listed to arbitrary data on your PC speakers.
+In other words, it lets you listen to arbitrary data on your PC speakers.
 For what it's worth.

 ## Installation